What is an Executive Session?

 Although the Harvard Kennedy School (HKS) convenes the Executive Session, ultimately the members must take responsibility for the work of the Session.
 The members are the experts.
 The convening organization basically serves as a staff, preparing background documents, summarizing the discussions, and preparing products for the members to review.
 It also serves as synthesizer and challenger of the conversation.

 As each Executive Session moves toward some degree of resolution, the members decide how the group can best influence public policy.
 For example, those addressing police issues chose to organize a large meeting to which many of their colleagues were invited, to arrange for publication of their point of view in various journals (The Atlantic, Police Chief, Public Management), and to sponsor an ongoing series of papers.

 Individuals are selected based on their experiences, their reputation for thoughtfulness, and their potential for helping to disseminate the work of the Session.
 While several constituencies are represented, every effort is made to have at least two individuals from each constituency.
 That ensures that no individual feels as though he or she must be a spokesperson for some group, and thus is free to speak his or her mind freely.

 The members convene on five, six, or more occasions over the years of the session.
 The length of each meeting of the session is important.
 Typically, a meeting will convene on a Thursday evening for a working dinner, and then continue to work all day on Friday and part of the day on Saturday.
 Meeting over a three-day period (two working days) makes it possible to delve deeply into an issue.
 It leaves time for individual members to hear one another, to discuss papers, and to have an evolution in their own thinking.
 In shorter meetings, people often do not get beyond their initial positions.

-- For more information download our Working Paper on Executive Sessions and Theory and Practice of Executive Sessions, the defining documents of the Executive Sessions (also at top right)
+- For more information download our Working Paper on Executive Sessions and Theory and Practice of Executive Sessions, the defining documents of the Executive Sessions.